sliang11/Active-Model-Selection-for-PUTSC/README.md

 - fscore_MITDB.xlsx: raw average F1-scores on the 201_A_pyramid dataset, which we have used in our case study.
 - responseTimes.xlsx: average user interaction response time of all model selection methods on all the UCR datasets we have used.
 The average response time on 201_A_pyramid is 0.05s as we have reported in our paper.

+Seeds: seed files used by the code.
+You do not need to care about their details.

 # How to use the code
 Please take the following steps to obtain PUTSC model selection results.
 1. Use GPU-DTW.cu to calculate the DTW distances.